Certej mine

 The Certej mine is an epithermal gold-silver deposit located in the Apuseni Mountains of Transylvania in western Romania.
 The deposit extends from surface and was previously mined as an open pit.
-Certej contains proven and probable reserves of approximately 2.5 million ounces of gold and 16.3 million ounces of silver.
+Certej contains proven and probable reserves of approximately 2.5 e6oz of gold and 16.3 e6oz of silver.

 The project is owned by Eldorado Gold, a Canadian gold and base metals producer.

 The project involves mining and processing of approximately 3 million tonnes of ore per annum over a mine life of 15 years.
-The mine is expected to yield approximately 140,000 oz of gold and 830,000 oz of silver per year in doré, reflecting an average total process recovery of 88% for gold and approximately 80% for silver.
+The mine is expected to yield approximately 140000 oz of gold and 830000 oz of silver per year in doré, reflecting an average total process recovery of 88% for gold and approximately 80% for silver.

 The mine was the site of the 1971 Certej dam failure, which resulted in 89 deaths.